 Council has a range of inspections for its assets to identify and manage risks such as secure stormwater pits, pathways, roads and playgrounds.
 Inspection frequency is timed (weekly, quarterly or annually) to manage resources and reflect seasonal fluctuations of usage.
-During 2020/21 Council will move from agebased to condition-based inspections to better inform Council and the community on development and implementation of capital works programs.
+During 2020/21 Council will move from agebased to condition-based inspections to better inform of lighting replacement programs include improved lighting, leading to increased sense of security and safety, as well as the long-term benefits of reduced maintenance and electricity costs resulting in reduced carbon emissions.